skip to content

 What Is the Process for a San Diego Domestic Violence Case?

-While the law in California does not require it, police are strongly encouraged to make an arrest when responding to a domestic violence call.
+• Arrest: While California law does not require it, police are strongly encouraged to make an arrest when responding to a domestic violence call.
 Arrest is mandatory, however, when a protective or restraining order has been violated.
-While officers making these arrests may be doing so according to their best judgment, and in the interests of public safety, it can have serious consequences for innocent people who are taken into custody after being wrongfully accused.
+While officers making these arrests may be doing so according to their best judgment and in the interests of public safety, it can have serious consequences for innocent people who are taken into custody after being wrongfully accused.

-After the initial arrest, the district attorney will gather information to allow him or her to make a decision regarding whether or not to file formal charges.
+• Before Charges are Filed: After the initial arrest, the district attorney will gather information to allow the individual to decide whether to file formal charges.
 It is important for you, the accused, to use this time to gather as much information as possible.
-Not only should you immediately begin collecting evidence to support your defense, but your attorney may speak to the prosecutor before charges are filed, and be able to get them reduced or even prevent them being filed at all.
+Not only should you immediately begin collecting evidence to support your defense, but your attorney may speak to the prosecutor before charges are filed and be able to get them reduced or even prevent a charge from being filed at all.

-Once charges are filed, there will be an initial court date called an arraignment.
+• Arraignment and Pretrial: Once charges are filed, there will be an initial court date called an arraignment.
 This is where the judge will formally read to you the charges and ask how you plead.
 If you plead guilty, the judge will sentence you right away.
-If you plead not-guilty, depending on whether you’ve been charged with a misdemeanor or felony, one of two things will happen.
+If you plead not guilty, depending on whether you have been charged with a misdemeanor or felony, one of two things will happen.
 In the case of a misdemeanor, a pretrial conference will be set, where the judge, the district attorney, and your lawyer will meet to discuss the case.
-If you’ve been charged with a felony, there will be a preliminary hearing so the judge can determine whether the district attorney has enough evidence to prosecute.
+If you have been charged with a felony, there will be a preliminary hearing so the judge can determine whether the district attorney has enough evidence to prosecute.

 Back to Top